Privacy Policy

 I only collect what I actually need to work with you.
 That means:

-- Contact details you give me when you fill in a form, book a call, or email me (name, email address, company, phone number where provided).
+- Contact details you give me when you book a call or email me (name, email address, company, phone number where provided).

 - Project information you share during discovery or ongoing engagements (briefs, documents, access credentials, brand materials).

 - Website analytics.
-Aggregate data about how visitors find and use the site, collected through Google Analytics 4 (GA4) if you accept analytics cookies.
+Aggregate data about how visitors find and use the site, collected through Google Analytics 4 (GA4) if you accept analytics cookies, and through Vercel’s privacy-friendly, cookieless analytics.
 I don’t collect personally identifying information through analytics and I have IP anonymisation enabled.

 - Cookies.
 The site uses essential cookies to remember your consent choice (

 onwards_consent).
-If you accept analytics cookies, GA4 drops_gaand_ga_*cookies to measure usage.
-These expire after two years.
+If you accept analytics cookies, GA4 drops_gaand_ga_*cookies to measure usage; these expire after two years.
+The embedded Cal.com booking widget sets a small number of strictly necessary cookies of its own (for security and bot protection) when the booking page loads.
 The site does not use advertising or cross-site tracking cookies.

 3. Why I collect it